By SYLVIE CORBET and JADE LE DELEY

 Retirement rules vary widely from country to country, making direct comparisons difficult.
 The official retirement age in the U.S. is now 67, and countries across Europe have been raising pension ages as populations grow older and fertility rates drop.

 But opponents of Macron’s reform note that, under the French system, people are already required to work more years overall than in some neighboring countries to receive a full pension.

 The plan is also seen by many as endangering the welfare state that’s central to French society.

-Alexander Turnbull contributed to this report.
+AP Journalist Alexander Turnbull contributed to the story.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.